NixOS/nixpkgs/doc/builders/packages/urxvt.section.md

 ## Packaging urxvt plugins {#sec-urxvt-pkg}

 Urxvt plugins resides in `pkgs/applications/misc/rxvt-unicode-plugins`.
-To add a new plugin create an expression in a subdirectory and add the package to the set in `pkgs/applications/misc/rxvt-unicode-plugins/default.nix`.
+To add a new plugin, create an expression in a subdirectory and add the package to the set in `pkgs/applications/misc/rxvt-unicode-plugins/default.nix`.

 A plugin can be any kind of derivation, the only requirement is that it should always install perl scripts in `$out/lib/urxvt/perl`.
 Look for existing plugins for examples.

-If the plugin is itself a perl package that needs to be imported from other plugins or scripts, add the following passthrough:
+If the plugin is itself a Perl package that needs to be imported from other plugins or scripts, add the following passthrough:

 ```nix
 passthru.perlPackages = [ "self" ];
 ```

-This will make the urxvt wrapper pick up the dependency and set up the perl path accordingly.
+This will make the urxvt wrapper pick up the dependency and set up the Perl path accordingly.